JvanKatwijk/qt-dab/README.md

  * the TII database is installed (see the button *refresh table*)l

-New in the current version of Qt-DAB is the display of the channels that contain data, together with the TII value (mainId, subId) of the transmitter.
+New in the current version of Qt-DAB is the display of the channels that contain data, together with the TII value (mainId, subId) of the transmitter on the map.
 Clicking on a transmitterlocation, displays the details of that location, i.e. the distance and some data of the transmitters on that location.
 (Clicking a second time causes that detailed specification to disappear from the screen.

-The picture shows some channels I receive with a simple whip net to my "lazy chair".
+The picture shows some channels I receive with a simple whip next to my "lazy chair".

 Of course, using a more advanced antenna. more transmitters show, as seen on the picture below (courtesy of Herman Wijnants)